DmytroSytnyk/surya/README.md

-# Version of Surya with user-friendly Qt GUI ( Latex OCR repo )
+# Version of Surya with user-friendly Qt GUI ( from Latex OCR repo )

 This is a prior version of Surya package with the Qt6 GUI optimized for doing LateX OCR of formulas from screen captures.